Jeffrey Ajluni

 Ajluni was a full-time retained consultant for the Jacksonville Jaguars, working closely with Jaguars senior executives advising in the areas of revenue generation, staffing and recruiting, department structure, presentation materials, business prospecting, packaging and sponsorship category development.

-Before joining the Jaguars Ajluni was Executive Vice President, Chief Revenue Officer for the Detroit Pistons and Palace Sports and Entertainment located in Auburn Hills, Michigan.
+Before joining the Jaguars, Ajluni was executive vice president, chief revenue officer for the Detroit Pistons and Palace Sports and Entertainment located in Auburn Hills, Michigan.
 He oversaw all revenue operations, including corporate partnerships, luxury and premium seating and ticketing.

-Prior to joining the Detroit Pistons and Palace Sports & Entertainment, Ajluni spent 12 years with the Tampa Bay Buccaneers between January 2000 and December 2011, holding the positions of Director, Corporate Partnerships, Director, Marketing & Business Development, Director, Marketing and New Partner Development.
+Prior to joining the Detroit Pistons and Palace Sports & Entertainment, Ajluni spent 12 years with the Tampa Bay Buccaneers between January 2000 and December 2011, holding the positions of director, corporate partnerships, director, marketing & business development, director, marketing and new partner development.
 Ajluni managed all aspects of the Buccaneers corporate partnerships department, including sales, service and activation.

-While with the Tampa Bay Buccaneers, between 2005 and 2008, Ajluni led global sponsorship development for Manchester United FC located in Manchester, England (also owned by the Glazer family).
+While with the Tampa Bay Buccaneers, between 2005 and 2008, Ajluni led global sponsorship development for Manchester United, located in Manchester, England (also owned by the Glazer family).
 Most notably, Ajluni worked closely with Bryan Glazer (Manchester United co-owner) to secure AIG Corporation as the club's shirt sponsor.
 It was the largest sponsorship deal in the history of team sports.

-Before joining the Tampa Bay Buccaneers, Ajluni spent nine years with the Detroit Red Wings, Detroit Tigers and Olympia Entertainment, Inc. of Detroit, Michigan, where he held a variety of positions.
+Before joining the Tampa Bay Buccaneers, Ajluni spent nine years with the Detroit Red Wings, Detroit Tigers and Olympia Entertainment of Detroit, Michigan, where he held a variety of positions.
 Ajluni is a native of Bloomfield Hills, Michigan, and a graduate of Northwood University in Midland, Michigan.